riddhihalade/sql_agent/README.md

 ## Key Features

 ### Data Management
-The process begins with loading a dataset (`ds-salaries.csv`) into a **SQLite database**.
+The process begins with loading any dataset (`ds-salaries.csv`) into a **SQLite database**.
 The data is subsequently accessed and queried as part of the automated analysis pipeline.

 ### Agent-Based Architecture
 Three AI agents are employed, each with a distinct role: